 Deutsche Borse's score of 99 is higher than 99% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, Deutsche Börse reported total carbon emissions of approximately 118,056,000 kg CO2e, comprising 5,109,000 kg CO2e from Scope 1, 3,447,000 kg CO2e from Scope 2 (market-based), and a significant 109,500,000 kg CO2e from Scope 3 emissions.
-In 2023, the total emissions were about 120,023,000 kg CO2e, with Scope 1 emissions at 4,900,000 kg CO2e, Scope 2 emissions at 4,327,000 kg CO2e (market-based), and Scope 3 emissions reaching 110,796,000 kg CO2e.
-Deutsche Börse has set ambitious climate commitments, aiming for net-zero emissions by 2025 for both Scope 1 and Scope 2 emissions.
-Additionally, the company targets a 42% reduction in absolute Scope 1 and 2 emissions by 2030, using 2022 as the base year.
-Long-term goals include a 90% reduction in absolute emissions across all scopes by 2045, also from a 2022 baseline.
-These targets align with the Science Based Targets initiative (SBTi) and reflect Deutsche Börse's commitment to sustainability and climate action.
-The organization is actively working to ensure that 86.7% of its suppliers, based on emissions from purchased goods and services, will have science-based targets by 2028.
-This comprehensive approach underscores Deutsche Börse's dedication to reducing its carbon footprint and contributing to global climate goals.
+The previous year, 2023, saw total emissions of about 120,023,000 kg CO2e, with Scope 1 emissions at 4,900,000 kg CO2e, Scope 2 (market-based) at 4,327,000 kg CO2e, and Scope 3 at 110,796,000 kg CO2e.
+Deutsche Börse has set ambitious climate commitments, aiming for net-zero emissions across all scopes by 2045, using 2022 as the base year.
+Near-term targets include a 42% reduction in absolute Scope 1 and 2 emissions by 2030.
+Additionally, the company plans to reduce Scope 3 emissions from fuel and energy-related activities, business travel, and employee commuting by the same percentage within the same timeframe.
+The organisation's long-term goal is to achieve a 90% reduction in absolute Scope 1, 2, and 3 emissions by 2045.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect a commitment to sustainability and climate action.

 Access structured emissions data, company-specific emission factors, and source documents